Video Monetization

 There are a couple of advantages and disadvantages to each as well.

-With audio podcasting, people have the convenience to listen to it everywhere they go while doing different activities.
+With audio podcasting, people have the convenience of listening to it everywhere they go while doing different activities.
 All they need is their ears, after all.

 Audio podcasts also can be a little easier to produce since you’re only recording the audio — which also means you can record it in your pajamas.